-There were three pre ELCC classes of solar generators with capacity factors ranging from 38.0 percent to 60.0 percent.229 For the 2023/2024 Delivery Year, the ELCC rating for solar generators with fixed panels was 50.0 percent, the ELCC rating for solar generators with tracking panels was 61.0 percent, and the ELCC rating for onshore wind generators was 15.0 percent.230 For the 2024/2025 Delivery Year, the ELCC rating for solar generators with fixed panels is 33.0 percent, the ELCC rating for solar generators with tracking panels is 50.0 percent, and the ELCC rating for onshore wind generators is 21.0 percent.
+There were three pre ELCC classes of solar generators with capacity factors ranging from 38.0 percent to 60.0 percent.234 For the 2023/2024 Delivery Year, the ELCC rating for solar generators with fixed panels was 50.0 percent, the ELCC rating for solar generators with tracking panels was 61.0 percent, and the ELCC rating for onshore wind generators with fixed panels is 33.0 percent, the ELCC rating for solar generators with fixed panels is 50.0 percent, and the ELCC rating for solar generators with fixed panels is 33.0 percent, the ELCC rating for solar generators with tracking panels is 50.0 percent, and the ELCC rating for onshore wind generators with tracking panels is 50.0 percent, and the ELCC rating for onshore wind generators is 21.0 percent.

-Table 8-23 shows renewable capacity registered in the PJM generation attribute tracking system (GATS).231 These resources are not PJM wholesale market resources even though most are located in PJM states.
+Table 8-23 shows renewable capacity registered in the PJM generation attribute tracking system (GATS).236 These resources are not PJM wholesale market resources even though most are located in PJM states.
 For example, roof top solar panels within the PJM footprint generate SRECs but are not PJM wholesale market units.
-These nonwholesale resources include solar capacity of 12,115.1 MW of which 3,909.4 MW are in New Jersey.
+These nonwholesale resources include solar capacity of 11,681.0 MW of which 3,786.6 MW are in New Jersey.
 These nonwholesale resources can earn renewable energy credits, and can be used to fulfill the renewable portfolio standards in PJM jurisdictions.
 There are also 1,933.5 MW of GATS capacity located in jurisdictions outside PJM that are eligible to sell RECs in at least one PJM jurisdiction.